Keyfactor/signserver-ce/signserver/lib/readme.txt

 SignServer Dependencies
 -----------------------

-For a list of each library file included and which project they belongs to see jars-list.txt.
+For a list of each library file included and which project they belong to see jars-list.txt.

 For a list of each project and their license see projects.list.txt.